kadena-io/pact-5/docs/builtins/Guards/create-user-guard.md

 Use `create-user-guard` to define a custom guard function identified as the `closure` expression with arguments that are evaluated when the guard is defined and supplied to the `closure` function when the guard is enforced.

-Beginning with Pact5.3, the `create-user-guard` function can access user tables in read-only mode.
+Beginning with Pact 5.3, the `create-user-guard` function can access user tables in read-only mode.

 ### Basic syntax